Complaints and Representations

 - Acknowledge receipt of the complaint within 7 days, and advise the complainant of how the complaint is being dealt with, the timescales and the name of the Investigating Officer.

 The Complaints Manager and the Investigating Officer should consider whether it is necessary to halt a particular aspect of the case pending investigation, for example where there are ongoing Court proceedings.

 Upon being appointed, the Investigating Officer will:

-Upon receiving the Investigating Officer's reports and any supplementary report provided by the Independent Person, the Complaints Manager will:
+Upon receiving the Investigating Officer's report and any supplementary report provided by the Independent Person, the Complaints Manager will:

-If the complainant is not satisfied with the outcome of the complaint, s/he has 20 working days to ask for the response to be reviewed by a Review Panel.
+If the complainant is not satisfied with the outcome of the complaint, they have 20 working days to ask for the response to be reviewed by a Review Panel.
 The request should be made to the Complaints Manager and acknowledged in writing within 2 working days.
 The Complaints Manager will ensure a Review Panel is set up and meets within 30 working days of the complainant's request being made.

 The Review Panel must be made up of 3 independent people, who must not be: